Masmblr/mas01-Texture-Set/README.md

-# mas01 Texture Set - Unvanquished
+# mas01 Texture Set - Unvanquished Level-Editor-Files

 ![preview](readme_files/preview.jpg)

 ## Overview

 The **mas01** texture set is a collection of sci-fi industrial textures designed to create a futuristic, industrial atmosphere with a darker tone.

+These files are low-resolution and intended for developing maps for Unvanquished.
+For final in-game use, use the binary.

 ## License